Party-Toast/Qwetter-API-Messages/README.md

-# Qwetter users API
+# Qwetter messages API

 ## Description

-A RESTful API used for handling user data for the Qwetter web application.
+A RESTful API used for handling message data for the Qwetter web application.

 ## Setup
 Run `npm install` to install required dependencies.